pxg/pxg.github.io/_posts/2026-02-04-publishing-jekyl-articles-from-an-iphone.md

 You log-in to Pages CMS with your GitHub account, give it access to the repo and install the integration on GitHub.

 Pages CMS needs a configuration file, I had Google Gemini create this for me.
 Then boom I was ready to go!

+Initial impressions are good, the editor can be a bit fiddly on the iPhone in particular adding in links.
+But the main thing is this has made it significantly easier for me to edit and update articles.